 Upon being summoned in the event of an accident, the first aider/appointed person is to take charge of the first aid administration/emergency treatment commensurate with their training.
 Following their assessment of the injured person, they are to administer appropriate first aid, and make a balanced judgement as to whether there is a requirement to call an ambulance.
+If the incident is more serious and they need to call the FAW for support, then they must do so and remain with the injured person until a complete handover has taken place.
 The injured person should not be moved if there is any possibility of a spinal or neck injury.